ValveSoftware/Proton/README.md

 Building for macOS
 ---
-To build Proton for macOS, install the latest Xcode command line tools, as well as cmake (for openal-soft) and a recent nasm (for libjpeg-turbo), libtool, and automake.
+To build Proton for macOS, install the latest Xcode command line tools, as well as cmake (for openal-soft), a recent nasm (for libjpeg-turbo), libtool, and automake.
 You can use a packager like [Homebrew](https://brew.sh/) to find these packages.

         brew install cmake nasm libtool automake